8ta4/spam/DONTREADME.md

 No, it's interpreted.

-To prevent a simple error from wasting your time on a long run, the tool first runs a quick smoke test on your `config.cljs`.
+To prevent a simple error from wasting your time on a long run, `spam run` first runs a quick smoke test on your `config.cljs`.
 After you've edited the file, a compiler could add a few seconds of compilation delay before that test could even start.

 The tool uses SCI to get around that.
 Now, the trade-off is that some ClojureScript libraries don't work with SCI... sigh.